gnosischain/documentation/docs/node/README.md

 ### Gnosis vs. Ethereum

-- Gnosis runs the same client software and tooling stack as Ethereum
+- Gnosis runs the same composite client software and tooling stack as Ethereum
 - In some cases, Gnosis clients are just Ethereum clients run with a `--network` flag! (e.g. [Nethermind](https://downloads.nethermind.io/), [Lighthouse](https://lighthouse.sigmaprime.io/), etc)
 - Gnosis aims to to be a learning ground for a new generation of node runners, requiring only 1 GNO (~$100 at Nov 2022) instead of the 32 ETH (~$38,400 at Nov 2022) minimum required for Ethereum
 - Gnosis runs the same client software as Ethereum, with minor parameter tweaks.
 As such, Gnosis is a Proof-of-Stake network that uses Ethereum's Beacon Chain consensus.